-Parent Signature Date

-Parent Signature Date

-Complete addresses for physician and the dentist are required.
-Do not leave any spaces blank.
+Parent Signature Date Parent Signature Date cian and the dentist are required.
 A dentist is required to be put down.

-Child's Physician/Physician's Office Name: Phone______Phone Address/City/Zip:

-Child's Dentist/Dentist's Office Name (REQUIRED): Phone Address/City/Zip:

-Does your child have medical insurance?
-(Please circle one) Yes or No

-If you answered no to the above question, would you like more information on how to obtain medical insurance for your child?
-(Please circle one) Yes or No

-Please list any chronic or/or medical conditions your child has (i.e. asthma) as well as any special dietary needs:

-Please list any allergies your child has (Include FOOD, MEDICATION, BEE STINGS, etc.):
+Child's Physician/Physician's Office Name: Phone Address/City/Zip: Pnone Child's Dentist/Dentist's Office Name (REQUIRED Address/City/Zip: )): Phone Does your child have medical insurance?
+(Please If you answered no to the above question, would your nsurance for your child?
+(Please circle one) Yes o you like more information on how to obtain medical or No Please list any chronic or/or medical conditions yoneeds: our child has (i.e. asthma) as well as any special dietary Please list any allergies your child has (Include F0 OOD, MEDICATION, BEE STINGS, etc.): - ues o For Vision Issues

-In the past year, my child has been screened (Please check all that apply):

-o By a dentisto For Hearing Issueso For Vision Issueso For Speech Issueso For Developmental Issueso Other:

-If you would like information on any of the above screenings, please see a program director for information and resources!